Sumner 68 Good

 What's it like Living in Sumner?

-Using data and statistics Sumner has received a livability score of 68/100.
-This score is ranked in the 71st percentile when compared to all other cities.
-There are nine total categories that generate the livability score.
-Sumner ranks well for education (B-), employment (B+) and housing (A+) Regrettably for Sumner, there are some categories for which it does not rank well, this includes: amenities (F) and cost of living (F).
+Using data and statistics Sumner has received a livability score of 69/100.
+This score is ranked in the 72nd percentile when compared to all other cities.
+For each of the livability categories, we see that Sumner ranks very well for education (B-), employment (A-) and housing (A+).
+There is at least one category that you should be aware of in Sumner.
+The following was graded with a disappointing score: amenities (F), crime (F) and cost of living (F).

 A healthy real estate market serves as a key economic indicator.
 It could signify overall local economic strength, stability and reflects consumer confidence in the area.
 Based on multiple factors including: median home and rental prices, appreciation rates and home affordability, Sumner has received high marks in the housing category.
 Based on these calculations, the apartment rental and real estate market appears to be very healthy.